vaughn-johnson/talkspace-scraper/README.md

 ## Multiple Therapist Rooms
 A room is one of the conversations on the right side of the application.
 The script return the data from _only_ the room that _has most recently been messaged_.
 If you would like data from another room, the current work around is to message that room with a dummy message to make it the most recent.

+---

+# How to contribute

+Have a missing feature that you want?
+Open a pull-request!
+Just make sure your PR passes the `Node.js CI` workflow with a passing status.